2019 Bangkok bombings: Investigation

-The initial investigation reported by Intelligence Agencies reported that this attacked could potentially be linked to an expansion of operations by the insurgents that were supported by the opposition leader of the government.
-However, the Royal Thai police lead by the police chief Chakthip Chaijinda reported that this incident is perpetrated by the same group of insurgents that has carried out similar attacked in seven southern district in 2016.
+The initial investigation reported by the National Intelligence Agency (NIA) reported that this attacked could potentially be linked to an expansion of operations by the insurgents that were supported by the opposition leader of the government.
+However, the Royal Thai police led by the police chief Chakthip Chaijinda reported that this incident is perpetrated by the same group of insurgents that has carried out similar attacked in seven southern district in 2016.

 The explosive device reported by the Royal Thai Police was believed to be a homemade bomb that has a size of a tennis ball.
-Although the motives of this attack remain unknown, it appears to have been an attack on the country's image as Bangkok hosted an ASEAN Summit, where political leaders from each southeast asian nation have attended the summit, and also other nation representatives, such as the UK foreign secretary, US secretary of State, and China's Diplomat.
+Although the motives of this attack remain unknown, it appears to have been an attack on the country's image as Bangkok hosted an ASEAN Summit, where political leaders from each southeast Asian nation have attended the summit, and also other nation representatives, such as the UK foreign secretary, US secretary of State, and China's Diplomat.

 The Royal Thai Police has ordered the Crime Suppression Division (CSD) to further investigate the attacks that happened on the 2 August.
 The Crime Suppression Division has work closely with the Office of the Attorney-General (OAG) to gather intelligence and evidence on the attacks and has reported that the attacks was planned near the Thai-Malaysian border.

 On 5 August, the Royal Thai Police has published a report regarding the attack, the attack was orchestrated by group of 15 people, where the evidence was drawn from inquiry of the 2 suspects that were arrested on the 2nd of August.
 While the inquiry, the police has examine the blasting site, and has gathered CCTV evidence and fingerprint and DNA sample from the site.
 The Office of Police Forensic Science has examined the sample and has crossed check with the criminal profile to narrow down the search for the other 13 suspects.

 On 16 August, the Royal Thai Police led by Srivara Rangsibrahmanakul has issued arrest warrants to 9 different suspects, the authorities also has claim that some of the suspect may have criminal background.
 While the other 2 suspects that has been arrested on the 2nd of August has been temporary imprison with court order.

-On 2 September at the Crime Suppression Division another 2 suspects that has been arrested in the Narathiwat province, the 2 suspects has denied all allegations against all of their alleged charged.
+On 2 September at the Crime Suppression Division, another 2 suspects that has been arrested in the Narathiwat province, the 2 suspects has denied all allegations against all of their alleged charged.
 The 2 suspects has been accused of handing over the explosive device to the bombers at various location on 2 August.
 The DNA and fingerprint samples have been collected by the Forensic Science Police officers to cross check with the sample that was collected at the blasting site.

-By the 4th of September the Criminal Court has issued in total of 14 arrest warrants and has arrested in total of 3 suspects.
+By 4 September, the Criminal Court had issued in total of 14 arrest warrants and has arrested in total of 3 suspects.